We stand with Ukraine to help keep people safe. Join us

 • Random apps are appearing.
 If you see an app (or a handful of apps) that you don’t remember installing, it’s very likely that your phone is infected with malware.
 If this is associated with a sudden increase in advertisements, you guessed it - you’ve got adware.

+Not only is adware frustrating, but it is also very common and can be dangerous.
+Adware accounts for 50% of all mobile malware.
 Adware isn’t only frustrating, it can also be dangerous.
 Often, adware will try to trick you into granting it permissions on your Android so that it can display ads no matter which app you are using.
 Worse, though, is that it may be stealing your personal information including your banking credentials or contacts list.

 The most common way that people’s phones become infected with adware is by downloading apps from third-party or unknown sources.
-If you think you have adware, remember - do NOT tap anywhere on the pop-ups!
+If you think you have adware, rememberdo NOT tap anywhere on the pop-ups!

 How to remove adware from Android